 To more fully understand the issue, students may need to explore additional arguments.
 Possibilities related to the unit's issue are listed in the text set, but teachers and students are also encouraged to find additional texts themselves.
 (NOTE: this is the point in the unit at which students might embark on further research, guided by the Researching to Deepen Understanding unit's activities and resources.)
 For each argument read, students might complete a Delineating Arguments tool and write an evidencebased-claim about the author's perspective.
 To broaden the class's access to many arguments, students might work in "expert" teams focused on one or more of the arguments, then "jigsaw" to share their team's findings with students from other teams.

-TEXT SET 5 - ADDITIONAL ARGUMENTS:
+TEXT SET 5 - CONTEMPORARY ARGUMENTS:

-Students should now be familiar with background information and some seminal arguments about performance-enhancing drugs in sports.
-They should now be prepared to examine the issues surrounding performance-enhancing drugs as they are currently being discussed, debated, and responded to.
-The unit's text set lists five examples of such arguments - current as of fall 2013, including articles that represent many perspectives on how the world of sports should deal with the problem of performance-enhancing drugs.
+Students should now be familiar with background information and some seminal arguments about immigration and immigration policy in the US.
+They should now be prepared to examine the issues surrounding immigration as they are currently being discussed, debated, and responded to.
+The unit's text set lists five examples of such arguments - current as of spring 2013, including speeches by: Arizona Governor Jan Brewer, NYC Mayor Michael Bloomberg, President Obama, and Florida Senator Marco Rubio, as well as some recent evidence from the US House of Representatives about how "debate" concerning the issue is currently being carried out.

-It is anticipated that as the issues and problems associated with performance-enhancing drugs in sports evolve, the nature of contemporary arguments and speeches will also change.
+It is anticipated that as the issues and problems associated with immigration, and US immigration laws/ policies, evolve, the nature of contemporary arguments and speeches will also change.
 Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, and the public are saying about immigration in the US at any given moment in current history.